couchbase/kv_engine/docs/range_scans/range_scan_create.md

   * value is a JSON object (described below)
   * This key can be omitted

+* A client defined name which may assist debug and observability
+  * `"name`
+  * value is a JSON string
+  * This key can be omitted
+  * If this key is included, the name cannot exceed 50 bytes

 ### For a range-scan

 The range-scan configuration is defined in the `"ranges"` object, the object has